neherlab/ncov/narratives/ncov-swiss_sit-rep-2020-08-08.md

 <br>

-Many of the coalescent events in the tree (where two branches come together to become one branch) occur after June 1st, suggesting that this cluster has more recent growth, after the epidemic peak in Switzerland.
+Many of the coalescent events in the tree (where two branches come together to become one branch) occur after June 1st, suggesting that there is recent transmission in this cluster, after the epidemic peak in Switzerland.

 <br>